 Each MOC applicant must meet all of the following requirements to be admitted into the MOC process:

-- 1. Hold an active, unrestricted license to practice medicine in any and all states or territories (United States or a Province of Canada) in which the physician holds a current medical license. - 2.
-Be of good moral and ethical character.
+1. Hold an active, unrestricted license to practice medicine in any and all states or territories (United States or a Province of Canada) in which the physician holds a current medical license.